 Wood and metal under one and the same roof

 The Prototype Laboratory is a living environment.
-The machinery whine, hiss and hammer while teams of loud voices decide on the next step of a process.
+The machinery whines, hiss and hammer while teams of loud voices decide on the next step of a process.
 During one and the same session, you slice that key wooden detail thin as a leaf, while your teammate polishes the gorgeous chrome details of your prototype model completely glossy.
-Even if you can’t expect a decent grade, you can try to weld it all together by means of an MIG welder.
+Even if you can’t expect a decent grade, you can try to weld it all together by means of a MIG welder.
 All the equipment you need is available in the 400 m2 lab at Hörsalsvägen 7B.

 Several alternatives if you want to end up here